-The basis for, and judgements made by management in determining, the liabilities recorded for onerous contracts, potential claims and other disputes.
-Specific items discussed include project risk re-assessments following technical successes on a major contract in the EMEA Services division (generating a one-off benefit to operating profit of £5.4m); a £5.0m charge in the year relating to redundancy costs; liabilities and accounting treatment of engine servicing obligations; liabilities and charges relating to property issues (taking into consideration the views of external advisors) and a number of other contract-related releases/charges

-- The carrying values of the Group's cash-generating units (CGUs).
+- pecific issues addressed by the Committee for the periods ended 30 September 2018 and 31 March 2019 include the following: The basis for, and judgements made by management in determining, the liabilities recorded for onerous contracts, potential claims and other disputes.
+Specific items discussed include project risk re-assessments following technical successes on a major contract in the EMEA Services division (generating a one-off benefit to operating profit of £5.4m); a £5.0m charge in the year relating to redundancy costs; liabilities and accounting treatment of engine servicing obligations; liabilities and charges relating to property issues (taking into consideration the views of external advisors) and a number of other contract-related releases/charges.
+The carrying values of the Group's cash-generating units (CGUs).
 The major assumptions impacting on the net present value of future expected cash flows were also discussed.
+Certain discount rate assumptions and market growth forecasts are advised by external expentitured.

+- external consultants

+- external consultants

-Certain discount rate assumptions and market growth forecasts are advised by external consultants - Assumptions used to value the net pension asset of £259.1m (as advised by the Company's external actuaries) - The basis for recognition of US tax losses and judgements in respect of the Group's tax reserves, including R&D expenditure credits The disclosures in the interim statement, the preliminary announcement and Annual Report and Accounts, in particular those relating to 'specific adjusting items', to 'one-off' trading items and risk.
+Assumptions used to value the net pension asset of £259.1m (as advised by the Company's external actuaries)

+The basis for recognition of US tax losses and judgements in respect of the Group's tax reserves, including R&D expenditure credits

+The disclosures in the interim statement, the preliminary announcement and Annual Report and Accounts, in particular those relating to 'specific adjusting items', to 'one-off' trading items and risk.
 In addition, the disclosures and key accounting judgements in respect of the acquisition of QinetiQ GmbH (formerly E.I.S.
 Holding GmbH) in Germany and the investment into Inzpire Group Limited, were reviewed.
 The valuations of acquired intangible assets were undertaken by an external firm of specialists in that area